Stepuuu/Distributed-DL-ImageNet-Comparison/README.md

 ## 🙏 Acknowledgments

+### Code Attribution
+- **Training implementations**: Some baseline training scripts (Parameter Server, All-Reduce variants) are adapted from course materials and reference implementations
+- **Data preparation scripts**: Based on community scripts and ImageNet documentation
+- **Project organization and enhancements**: Structured and modified for this comparison study

+### Resources
-- PyTorch team for distributed training primitives
+- PyTorch team for distributed training primitives and documentation
 - ImageNet dataset from Stanford Vision Lab
-- Course instructors and TAs
+- Course instructors and TAs for guidance and reference implementations

+**Note**: This repository is organized for academic learning purposes.
+Core training implementations follow standard distributed training patterns with modifications for comparative analysis.

 ---